mikimer/LoRa/README.md

 Replace `AAA` with your mDot nickname, `11:22` with the last 4 digits of your mDot ID number, as well as the `Network_key` and `Network_ID` with your unique values from Senet.
 Note that Senet provides the ID in the format `0x11,0x22,0x33,...` which you'll need to change to `11:22:33:...`.

 This template assumes that you have three mDots (you're ambitious!) named `AAA`, `BBB` and `CCC` with ID numbers ending in `11:22`, `33:44` and `55:66`, respectively.
 If you've only got one mDot, then simply delete the lines for `BBB` and `CCC`.
 If you've got multiple mDots, then you can update `BBB` and `CCC` with your mDot information.
 When you run the sketch, you'll need to ensure that the code is commented with `//` so that only one mDot is selected at a time.
+Be sure to save your customized file.

 *show cassis and how we labeled the mDot and tied the device # to the name*